 Oh, I do get it.
 And I feel your pain.
 You don’t think I dream of a huge house with no neighbors where I can crank an amp?
 Of course I do.
 But that’s just not possible when you’re next to a family with infants.

 But there may be an answer yet.
-If you’re in a band, you can turn up anytime you have band practice.
+If you’re in a band that uses a practice space, you can turn up any time you have band practice.
 Yes, I know that’s obvious.
 So what to do if you’re not in a band?
 Well the first step is to find a place where loud music is encouraged.
 There are open mics in just about every city and town, and they’re a great way to meet other musicians and learn a ton.
 Just consider the venue: if you really want to rip, a bar is a better than a coffeehouse.

 If you’re under 21 or just want to play by yourself, another option is to look into rehearsal spaces or studios.
 You can rent time in a soundproofed room, bring your huge tube amp, or rent one (sometimes for free!) crank that sucker and wail away for hours, leaving in a soothed state that only the sweet release of power amp distortion and controlled feedback can induce.
 Oh, and tingling in your ears — don’t forget ear plugs next time.

-So you’ve decided 120 watts is a bit too much for Apt.
+So you’ve accepted 120 watts is a bit excessive for Apt.
 2B in the Vista Cove Condominiums.
 Great!
 The next step in building an apartment-friendly rig is to know who you are, and more importantly, what you play.

 Are you a Jack of all trades, switching from blues to djent to ambient music in a single jam session?
 You’ll need a variety of tools to achieve those sounds, and a modeling amp or multi-effects pedal is your ticket to the buffet of tone.
-The AMPLIFi 30 features some of Line 6’s most advanced DSP yet, with so many amp and effects models that you may never get to hear them all!
+The Spider V MKII series features some of Line 6’s most advanced DSP yet, with so many amp and effects models that you may never get to hear them all!
 It integrates with your smartphone, so you can order a pizza and create like four awesome presets before the pizza even gets to you!

 Are “Ode To Joy” and “Smoke On the Water” the extent of your repertoire?
 A no-frills solid-state amp makes it easy to dial in a good tone and save money!
 The recently revamped Orange Crush line is full of knockouts and our favorite for bedroom jamming is the Orange Crush 20RT.
-This 20-watt beast is all analog with digital reverb and convenient on-board tuner.
+This 20-watt beast is all-analog minus the digital reverb and convenient on-board tuner.
 Its 4-stage preamp provides a lot of gain, so you can dial in your metal tone stat.

 Be One With Others